-The City will continue its collaboration with Ramsey County CoC and County social service organizations.
-This collaboration is essential to addressing the needs of residents experiencing homelessness and those at-risk of becoming homeless.
-Additional efforts to serve residents experiencing homelessness include utilizing Wilder Research as a means to identify areas or greatest need.
-Every three years, Wilder Research, part of the Amherst H. Wilder Foundation, conducts a one-night statewide survey of people experiencing homelessness in Minnesota to better understand the prevalence, causes, circumstances, and effects of homelessness.
-The most recent point-in-time (PIT) count was conducted on October 25, 2018, with results showing: an increase in the state of 10% over 2015; the percentage of families experiencing homelessness down slightly; people 55 and older experiencing homelessness up 25%; and people not in formal shelters (outside or doubled up) 62% higher [http://mnhomeless.org/minnesota-homelessstudy/reports-and-fact-sheets/2018/2018-homeless-counts-fact-sheet-3-19.pdf].
-These triennial PIT counts provide the CoC and the City with the most comprehensive data and analysis on the reasons City and County residents are homeless, and the barriers to obtaining and maintaining safe and stable housing.
-This understanding about the prevalence, causes, circumstances and effects of homelessness in Ramsey County and Saint Paul guides actions (i.e. funding priorities) to eliminate homelessness.
+The City will continue its collaboration with Ramsey County CoC and social service organizations.
+This collaboration is essential to addressing the needs of homeless and those at risk of being homeless.
+Additional efforts to serve homeless include utilizing Wilder Research as a means to identify areas or greatest need.
+Every 3 years, Wilder Research, part of the Amherst H. Wilder Foundation, conducts a one-night statewide survey of homeless people in Minnesota to better understand the prevalence, causes, circumstances, and effects of homelessness.
+The most recent point-in-time (PIT) count was conducted on October 25, 2018 - results will be available in late spring 2019.
+These triennial PIT counts provide Ramsey County CoC and the City with the most comprehensive data and analysis on the reasons City and County citizens are homeless, and barriers to obtaining and maintaining safe and stable housing.
+The data, analysis, and reporting helps improve understanding about the prevalence, causes, circumstances and effects of homelessness in Ramsey County and Saint Paul, which then guides actions (i.e., funding priorities) to eliminate homelessness through CoC and City ESG resources.

-Re-directing Users of Shelters to Housing (RUSH), a housing-first, action-focused collaboration established in 2017, was integral to opening Winter Safe Space.
-RUSH continues to partner with public and private organizations to redirect users of emergency shelters to permanent housing using focused individualized case management which address the specific needs of the individuals or families.
+RUSH, established in 2017, was integral to opening Winter Safe Space, continues to partner with public and private organizations to redirect users of emergency shelters to permanent housing using focused individualized case management.
+Addressing the specific needs of the individuals or families.

-AP-75 Barriers to affordable housing - 91.220(j) Introduction:
+AP-75 Barriers to affordable housing - 91.220(j)

+Introduction:

 Housing policy cannot be considered in a vacuum.
 It must be thought of in the context of economic development (building household income/net worth), transportation (connecting people to jobs) and land use (locating parks, jobs, education, and essential services near housing).
-To begin, City Council passed resolution 18-1204 calling for action to create and preserve housing affordable at all income levels; address racial, social and economic disparities in housing; create infrastructure needed to stabilize housing; fund an Affordable Housing Trust Fund; and continue to fund down payment assistance for first-time homebuyers.
-This resolution is a public acknowledgement that housing, especially affordable housing, is a priority for the City.
+To begin, City Council passed resolution 18-1204, calling for action to create and preserve housing that is affordable at all income levels; address racial, social and economic disparities in housing; create infrastructure needed to stabilize housing; fund an Affordable Housing Trust Fund; and continue to fund down payment assistance for first-time homebuyers.
+This resolution is a public acknowledgement that housing, especially affordable housing, is a priority for the city.

-Affordable housing options consist of about 17,000 publicly-assisted units; these include 4,273 PHA units and 4,714 HCVs and related Section 8 subsidies.
+Affordable housing options include 4,273 public housing units and 4,714 HCVs and related Section 8 subsidies.
 In total, PHA provides over 9,000 affordable homes to more than 21,000 people.
-The most significant barriers to securing affordable units are insufficient income and lack of affordable units.
+The most significant barriers to securing affordable housing are insufficient income and lack of affordable housing units.
 The greatest gap in affordable housing units is for households with income below 30% AMI.
-Not only are the number of units few, but many of these units are occupied by households with incomes that could afford a unit at a higher rent - this due to the insufficient number of available rental units.
+Not only are the number of units few, but many of these units are occupied by households with incomes that could afford a unit at a higher rent.
+This is due to the insufficient number of available rental units.

-Housing data for the City demonstrates the greatest need - highest housing priorities - affordability, choice, and supply.
-Consistent with the City's Comprehensive Plan-Housing Chapter, and the Mayor's Budget for housing, affordable housing priorities are: preservation and production of rental housing affordable for those at or below 30% AMI; homeownership opportunities for households with moderate incomes, 60-80% AMI; preservation of housing for elderly homeowners, 0-50% AMI; and providing housing for special needs populations.
+Housing data for the City demonstrates the greatest need, and highest housing priorities, as affordability, choice, and supply.
+Consistent with the City's Comprehensive Plan-Housing Chapter, and the Mayor's Budget for Housing, affordable housing priorities are: preservation and production of rental housing affordable for those at or below 30% AMI; create homeownership opportunities for households with moderate incomes, 60-80% AMI; housing preservation for elderly homeowners between 0-50% AMI; and provide housing for special needs populations.